-- 49.2 The payment of any such dividend or other sum into a separate account does not make the Company a trustee in respect of it. - 49.3 The Company shall be entitled to cease sending dividend warrants and cheques by post or otherwise to a Member if those instruments have been returned undelivered to, or left uncashed by, that Member on at least two consecutive occasions, or, following one such occasion, reasonable enquiries have failed to establish the Member's new address.
-The entitlement conferred on the Company by this Article 49.3 in respect of any Member shall cease if the Member claims a dividend or cashed a dividend warrant or cheque.
+- 52.2 The payment of any such dividend or other sum into a separate account does not make the Company a trustee in respect of it. - 52.3 The Company shall be entitled to cease sending dividend warrants and cheques by post or otherwise to a Member if those instruments have been returned undelivered to, or left uncashed by, that Member on at least two consecutive occasions, or, following one such occasion, reasonable enquiries have failed to establish the Member's new address.
+The entitlement conferred on the Company by this Article 52.3 in respect of any Member shall cease if the Member claims a dividend or cashed a dividend warrant or cheque. - 52.4 If: - 52.4.1 twelve years have passed from the date on which a dividend or other sum became due for payment; and - 52.4.2 the payee has not claimed it, the payee is no longer entitled to that dividend or other sum and it ceases to remain owing by the Company.

-49.4 lf:

-49.4.1 twelve years have passed from the date on which a dividend or other sum became due for payment; and the payee is no longer entitled to that dividend or other sum and it ceases to remain owing by the Company.